marvinpinto-archive/puppetconf/puppetconf_2014.md

 we encounter?
 The real question is: how do we encourage innovation, and maintain a sense of urgency, while still managing project and budget constraints?

+##### Notes

+"We need to deploy, at any given time, any given service, in any given configuration, as quickly as possible."

+What drives our adoption of a technology?
+  - Best?
+  - Fastest?
+  - The most operational?
+  - ...
+  - Encourages us to create the most creative product possible.

+How do you do this better than we did?
+  - branches
+  - proper gatekeeping
+  - make your code as available as possible

+Be ready to scale
+  - field of dreams syndrome
+  - pre-answer your open source to enterprise transition questions
+    - when
+    - what reasons
+    - crystal ball your costs

 ### 11:10am - Continuous Integration for Infrastructure as Code - Gareth Rushgrove, Puppet Labs